LinkedIn Featured Section Strategy: What to Put There to Win More AI Agency Clients

 The Featured Section Framework for AI Agency Owners

-A well-designed Featured section for an AI agency owner accomplishes three things in sequence: it demonstrates results (proving you can deliver), it provides a low-friction next step (making it easy to engage), and it builds authority (showing depth of expertise).
+A well-designed Featured section for an AI agency owner accomplishes three things in sequence: it demonstrates results — proving you can deliver — it provides a low-friction next step, and it builds authority showing depth of expertise.
 The ideal Featured section has three to four items that collectively cover these bases.

 Example 1: The Results-First Case Study

 Feature a PDF or web page case study with a headline that leads with the specific outcome: "How We Cut a Law Firm's Client Intake Process from 4 Hours to 22 Minutes."
-The thumbnail should include the dramatic before/after numbers.
+The thumbnail should include the dramatic before and after numbers.
 This is typically the highest-converting featured item because it directly demonstrates your ability to deliver results to an immediately relevant audience.
+Specificity of numbers is everything — "we improved efficiency" is ignored while "4 hours to 22 minutes" stops the scroll.

 Example 2: The ROI Calculator

-A simple interactive calculator (hosted on your website or as a Typeform) that lets prospects estimate the potential ROI of AI automation for their specific situation.
+A simple interactive calculator hosted on your website that lets prospects estimate the potential ROI of AI automation for their specific situation.
 Featured with a title like "Calculate Your AI Automation ROI" and a thumbnail that shows the interface.
-This type of tool generates qualified leads because only people seriously considering AI automation bother to calculate their ROI.
+This tool generates qualified leads because only people seriously considering AI automation bother to calculate their ROI.
+Gate the results behind an email address and you collect highly qualified leads with built-in motivation to speak with you.

 Example 3: The Process Video

-A short (two to three minute) Loom or YouTube video that walks through exactly how you approach an AI automation project.
-Not a sales video — a genuine educational walkthrough of your methodology, using a specific example.
-This is unusually effective because it puts a face and voice to your profile, dramatically increasing trust compared to text alone.
+A short two to three minute Loom or YouTube video that walks through exactly how you approach an AI automation project.
+Not a sales video — a genuine educational walkthrough of your methodology using a specific example.
+The key is being specific rather than generic.
+"Here is how I think about AI automation" is forgettable.
+"Here is the exact process I used to automate lead qualification for a dental practice" is compelling.
+Three minutes of specificity beats ten minutes of generality every time.

 Example 4: The Lead Magnet Resource